sourcemeta/learnjsonschema.com/content/draft7/validation/definitions.markdown

 keyword: "definitions"
 signature: "Object<String, Schema>"
 value: This keyword must be set to an object where each value is a valid JSON Schema
-summary: "This keyword reserves a location for schema authors to inline re-usable JSON Schemas into a more general schema."
+summary: "This keyword reserves a location for schema authors to inline reusable JSON Schemas into a more general schema."
 kind: [ "location" ]
 instance: [ "any" ]
 specification: "https://json-schema.org/draft-07/draft-handrews-json-schema-validation-01#rfc.section.9"